-In the early stage the toe can still be moved at the joint and is called a flexible hammertoe.
-It becomes a rigid hammertoe if the tendons press the joint of alignment and the toe can no longer be moved.
+In the early stages, the toe can still be moved at the joint and is called a flexible hammertoe.
+It becomes a rigid hammertoe if the tendons press the joint out of alignment and the toe can no longer be moved.

 Other similarities to this condition include a mallet toe and a claw toe.
 In each of these conditions, a different joint is contracted.

 A hammer toe is one of the most common deformities of the foot.

 The visual effect gives off the appearance of a toe hammering the ground – the PIP joint protrudes upward and the tip of the toe is flat on the ground.
 The deformity usually occurs in the second toe and is often related to the length of that toe.